 LaSalle is a somewhat small city located in the state of Illinois.
 With a population of 9,263 people and three constituent neighborhoods, LaSalle is the 224th largest community in Illinois.
-Much of the housing stock in LaSalle was built prior to World War II, making it one of the older and more historic cities in the country.
+LaSalle has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, LaSalle is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, LaSalle is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in LaSalle who work in office and administrative support (14.08%), sales jobs (12.52%), and food service (7.02%).
+Unlike some cities, LaSalle isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in LaSalle are a mix of both white- and blue-collar jobs.
+Overall, LaSalle is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in LaSalle who work in office and administrative support (14.27%), sales jobs (10.70%), and food service (6.71%).

-The citizens of LaSalle are slightly less educated than the national average of 21.84% for the average city or town: 16.27% of adults in LaSalle have a bachelor's degree or advanced degree
+The percentage of adults in LaSalle with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.00% of adults in LaSalle have a bachelor's degree or advanced degree.

-The per capita income in LaSalle in 2010 was $24,969, which is middle income relative to Illinois, and upper middle income relative to the rest of the US.
-This equates to an annual income of $99,876 for a family of four.
+The per capita income in LaSalle in 2010 was $24,277, which is middle income relative to Illinois and the nation.
+This equates to an annual income of $97,108 for a family of four.
 However, LaSalle contains both very wealthy and poor people as well.

 The most common language spoken in LaSalle is English.
 Other important languages spoken here include Spanish and Tagalog.